garrandall/popular-music-data/tracks/paperlate-genesis.md

 Paperlate, oh I'm sorry but there is no one on the line Paperlate, oh I'm sorry but rest easy no news is good news

-Ooh it's too easy to live like clockwork
+Oh it's too easy to live like clockwork
 Tick tock watching the world go by
 Any change would take too long
 So dry your eyes
-Ooh it's too easy to live in a cold sweat
+Oh it's too easy to live in a cold sweat
 Just sitting dripping in pools below
 You can wipe your face
 Kill the pain